isabellelimasouza/CTProgER/README.md

 # ----------------------------- IN ENGLISH -----------------------------
 ## Documents submitted to the Coordination of the Postgraduate in Computer Science at the Federal University of Campina Grande.
 These documents are part of the necessary requirements to obtain the PhD's degree in Computer Science.

-**Dissertation Title:** n Educational Process for Teaching Programming with Educational Robotics in High School
+**Thesis Title:** An Educational Process for Teaching Programming with Educational Robotics in High School

 **Author:** Isabelle Maria Lima de Souza